abdullahMohamed13/abdullahMohamed13/README.md

 # Hallo!
- I'm a Frontend Developer
+I'm a Frontend Developer :)

 ## Who am I?
-I'm a Computer Science Grad.
+A Computer Science Grad.
 I started programming in 2022 with C++, learning the fundamentals through simple console applications, learning how software works from the ground up.
 Over time as I explored different areas of software development, I found myself drawn to frontend development where I could combine technical problem-solving with thoughtful user experiences.
 Today, that's where I spend most of my time.

 I'm interested in products that people actually use.
 Most of my experience comes from building products rather than isolated features.
 I enjoy taking ideas from requirements to implementation, collaborating with designers and backend developers, and refining the details until the experience feels right.